Full of surprises, right from the beginning.

 The twins' current home base in Alaska.

 Today, both twins are official Alaska residents, currently based in Knik (near Wasilla).
-Prior to that, in the winter of 2008, Kristy settled in Kasilof.
-She has been training with Paul Gebhardt, a dog sledding veteran with a wealth of knowledge to share.
-As of October 2011, they have over 80 dogs in their kennel (Morning View Kennel).
-As if taking care of all those dogs isn't enough, they also build their own sleds and dog houses, tie their own gang lines, and groom their own training trails around the kennel.
-For quite some time, Anna also called Kasilof home.
+Prior to that, in the winter of 2008, Kristy had moved to Kasilof.
+For a number of years, she trained with Paul Gebhardt, a dog sledding veteran.
+In addition to caring for and training as many as 80 dogs in the kennel, they also built their own sleds and dog houses, tied their own gang lines, and groomed their own training trails around the kennel.
+Anna also called Kasilof home during that time.
 She worked with Dean Osmar, 1984 Iditarod winner, caring for and helping train the 70+ dogs in his kennel (Cook Inlet Kennel).
-In 2013, Anna moved up to Knik, closer to Anchorage, when given a chance to work for Scott Janssen, fellow musher and Iditarod veteran, caring for his dogs as well as the 5 she now has of her own.
+In 2013, Anna moved up to Knik, closer to Anchorage, when given a chance to work for Scott Janssen, fellow musher and Iditarod veteran.
+Anna cares for and helps train his dogs as well as the 7 dogs she now has of her own.
 At the start of the 2014-15 racing season, Kristy also made the move up to Knik.
 Her dogs Jonah, Dunbar, and Dingo also made the move.
 In the "off season" when the dogs demand a bit less of their time, the twins work a variety of jobs including fishing and construction.